-Project THRIVE and other current graduate student/intramural projects are recruiting RAs for Spring, Summer, and Fall of 2021.
+Project THRIVE, Project FLIGHT, and other current graduate student/intramural projects are recruiting RAs for Spring, Summer, and Fall of 2021.

 Project Description: This advertisement is recruiting at least one research assistant to assist with several separate review papers, listed here in the order in which they are being completed.
 The RA position dedicated to the first review needs to be filled as soon as possible: